Bhupesh1Madaan/Bhupesh1Madaan/README.md

 # 💫 About Me:
-A budding Data Scientist with a creative edge in Full Stack Development and No-Code Tools.
+Aspiring Data Scientist with a creative edge in Full Stack Development and No-Code Tools.

 🔍 I explore how data, AI, and automation can solve real-world problems by building intuitive, scalable solutions.